AndriiHalai/dev-school/README.md

-## About me
+# About me

----

-18 y.o, student of KPI willing to become back-end developer.
+18 y.o, student of KPI willing to become a back-end developer.

-## Download & Run
+# Download & Run
 1. Clone this repository.

 ```